Building Condition Surveys Explained: How To Use Digital Twins For Better Context & Documentation

 Measurements within digital twins

 You can use Measurements in any Matterport digital twin to quickly get accurate measurements for any space.
-This can help your team map out proposed renovations and fixes for clients and make even stronger recommended updates.
+This (plus a renovation checklist) can help your team map out proposed renovations and fixes for clients and make even stronger recommended updates.
 Furthermore, Measurements enable you to loop the client in and share more detailed visualizations of proposed fixes, complete with measurements and Tags.

 BIM files